 - The role and operation of the Study Committees; information specific to each Study Committee is given in their specific website

-The Study Committees (SC) and the Technical Committee (TC) are the main players in the technical activities of CIGRE.
+The Study Committees (SC) and the Technical Council (TC) are the main players in the technical activities of CIGRE.

 16 SCs exist since the reorganization which took place in 2002.
 More detailed scope is available in "Fields, Scopes and description of activities of Study Committees".